allyanq/CodeAlpha_Tasks_Internship/README.md

 # CodeAlpha Basic Network Sniffer

 Hello!
-My name is Abdullah AlliyaN also known as Allyan and This is my CodeAlpha Project Internship.
+My name is Abdullah Alliyan also known as Allyan and This is my CodeAlpha Project Internship.

 ## Overview